Llandudno Junction

 Llandudno Junction (Cyffordd Llandudno), once known as Tremarl, is a town in the community of Conwy in Conwy County Borough, Wales.
 Llandudno Junction and neighbouring Deganwy are both part of the built-up area and community of Conwy.

+History

 It takes its name from Llandudno Junction railway station, built in 1858 as the junction for the Llandudno branch line; the town of Llandudno lies 3 miles north of Llandudno Junction.
-The station is today a junction between the Crewe-Holyhead line and the Llandudno-Blaenau Ffestiniog line.
-There are through trains from Manchester to Llandudno, but passengers travelling from London, Cardiff, or Holyhead to Llandudno usually have to change trains at Llandudno Junction.
-Llandudno Junction is its own post town.